 Should ketchup be refrigerated?
 Heinz weighs in, triggering a social media food fight

-Do you store your ketchup in the fridge or the cupboard?
+Do you store your ketchup in the refrigerator or the cupboard?
 Whenever that question is posed, there's bound to be vigorous debate.

 Some bold celebrities have offered their opinions publicly.
 Rapper Cardi B once tweeted, "People who put their ketchup in the fridge are not to be trusted."
 In an 2018 interview conducted by the dating app Tinder, actress and singer Jennifer Lopez swiped left on a profile because the bio read, "If you store ketchup in the refrigerator, it's not going to work out."
 She immediately said, "Bye, bye, him."